CiscoISE/terraform-provider-ciscoise/docs/data-sources/rest_id_store.md

 subcategory: ""
 description: |-
   It performs read operation on RESTIDStore.
-  - This data source allows the client to get a REST ID store by name.
-  - This data source allows the client to get a REST ID store by ID.
-  - This data source allows the client to get all the REST ID stores.
+  This data source allows the client to get a REST ID store by name.This data source allows the client to get a REST ID store by ID.This data source allows the client to get all the REST ID stores.
   Filter:
   [name]
   Sorting: